-The bureau administers laws to control insects, plant pests and plant diseases and administers the Missouri Plant Law, which mandates controlling harmful insects, plant pests and plant diseases through surveys, quarantines, nursery and greenhouse inspections and certification.
+The bureau administers laws to control the introduction and spread of insects and disease pests of plants, and administers the Missouri Plant Law, which mandates controlling harmful insect pests and plant pathogens through early detection surveys, quarantines, nursery and greenhouse inspections and certification.
 The law also enables interstate and international shipments of Missouri plants and plant products.
+The bureau also works to diminish the threat of exotic, invasive plant pest through outreach and education efforts.

-As a service to Missouri beekeepers, the Bureau works under the Missouri Apiculture Law to inspect and certify honeybee colonies.
+As a service to Missouri beekeepers, the bureau works under the Missouri Apiculture Law to inspect and certify honeybee colonies.
 These procedures are required for interstate shipment of honeybees.